kjgrochulski/Housing-Price-Predictor/README.md

 ## What It Does

-1. You enter a Melbourne street address — the app geocodes it via OpenStreetMap Nominatim to extract latitude, longitude, suburb, postcode, and distance from the CBD.
+1. User enters a Melbourne street address, the app geocodes  via OpenStreetMap Nominatim to extract latitude, longitude, suburb, postcode, and distance from the Melbourne Central Business District (CBD).
-2. You fill in property details: type, bedrooms, bathrooms, car spaces, and plot size.
+2. Users fill other parameters: property type, bedrooms, bathrooms, car spaces, and plot size.
-3. A LightGBM model predicts a sale price, and SHAP values explain which factors pushed the estimate up or down.
+3. LightGBM model predicts a sale price, and SHAP values explain which features pushed the estimate and by how much.

 ---